Who developed the five stages of grief?

 In fact Kübler-Ross, in her writing, makes it clear that the stages are non-linear – people can experience these aspects of grief at different times and they do not happen in one particular order.
 You might not experience all of the stages, and you might find feelings are quite different with different bereavements.

 Feeling numb is common in the early days after a bereavement.
 Some people at first carry on as if nothing has happened.
-Even if we know with our heads that someone has died it can be hard to believe in our hearts that someone important is not coming back.
+Even if we know with our heads that someone has died it can be hard to believe that someone important is not coming back.
 It’s also very common to feel the presence of someone who has died, hear their voice or even see them.

 Grief comes in waves and it can feel like nothing will ever be right again.
 But gradually most people find that the pain eases, and it is possible to accept what has happened.
 We may never ‘get over’ the death of someone precious, but we can learn to live again, while keeping the memories of those we have lost close to us.